Dipolar optimal control of entangled current states: Introduction

 QOC provides a general methodology to engineer control protocols.
 It typically involves manipulating external fields to drive a quantum system toward a desired target state or operation.
 These protocols are often designed to optimize specific performance metrics, such as maximizing fidelity while minimizing the energy consumption, or maximizing robustness against noise and system errors.
-The controlled external fields are employed to tune the interparticle interaction \cite{morandi_optimal_2024}, to displace the trapping potential \cite{wu_optimal_2025, morandi_optimal_2024} or to modulate it \cite{haug_machinelearning_2021, perciavalle_quantum_2024}.
+The controlled external fields have been employed to tune the interparticle interaction \cite{morandi_optimal_2024}, to displace \cite{wu_optimal_2025, morandi_optimal_2024} or modulate \cite{haug_machinelearning_2021, perciavalle_quantum_2024} the trapping potential.
 Several algorithms fall under the QOC framework \cite{machnes_comparing_2011, koch_quantum_2022}, including gradient-ascent pulse engineering (GRAPE) \cite{khaneja_optimal_2005}, chopped random basis (CRAB) optimization \cite{muller_one_2022}, Krotov's method \cite{reich_monotonically_2012}, and machine learning-based techniques \cite{carleo_machine_2019, haug_machinelearning_2021, norambuena_physicsinformed_2024}.